 - Row Spacing: 3'

 - Pests/disease: Nematode, tobacco budworm, and white flies/ black spot and to- bacco mosaic virus

 - Seed Count:

 - 1 oz- Approximately 18,300 Seeds

 - 1 lb- Approximately 292,800 Seeds

 For a successful yield you must plant a minimum of 2 Tomatillo plants.
 The plants grow to be quite large so the spacing between plants is important.
-The plant may benefit from a cage as it grows as it grows into a bush like shape once it begins producing fruit.
+The plant may benefit from a cage as it grows into a bush like shape once it begins producing fruit.
 Harvest when the fruit is plump and the papery husk has begun to split.